| Hawks and Doves and War

 clashes over Vietnam.
 In fact, he and other liberals seem almost eager

 to rehash the old fights and reopen all the old wounds.
+But no matter

 how much John Kerry wants to pretend that he’s John Kennedy, he’s